Business Living & Learning Community

 Learning communities are great ways to help ease the transition from high school to college.
 They encourage students to develop relationships with faculty, students, and corporate mentors.
 In addition, the Business LLC allows students to practice what they are learning in the classroom and apply it in real life.

-Professor Sprotzer has taught business law, business ethics and corporate responsibility at Rider for 35 years.
+Ira Sprotzer, M.B.A., JD, has taught business law, business ethics and corporate responsibility at Rider University for 35 years.
 His professional experience includes the practice of business law and real estate law, as well as trust and estate planning.
 His research interests are in constitutional law as it relates to business and business ethics and he has published articles in a variety of business journals.
-Professor Sprotzer has taught in the EMBA program since its inception and was influential in the redesign of the program.